 The outdoor unit control measures differential temperatures to detect when the system is performing poorly because of ice build-up on the outdoor coil.
-The controller self-calibrates (see figure 33) when the defrost system starts and after each system defrost cycle.
 The outdoor unit control monitors ambient temperature, outdoor coil temperature, and total run-time to determine when a defrost cycle is required.
 The coil temperature sensor is designed with a spring clip to secure the sensor to the outdoor TXV distributor.
-The location of the coil sensor is important for proper defrost operation (see figures 2 and 3 on pages 6 and 7 for the proper location of the coil sensor).
+The location of the coil sensor is important for proper defrost operation (see figures 2, 3 and 4 on pages 6, 7 and 8 for the proper location of the coil sensor).